 Nicknames – None yet

 Speedy right winger Andy announced himself to WIFC with a bang, setting up a goal with his first touch on his debut as a half-time substitute in a win against Coventry in March 2012.
-Promising early displays earned Andy a call to the squad for the London Cup Final, and he joined the full squad for the start of the 2012/13 season during which he notched his first goal for the club against West Ham.
+Quiet off the pitch, despite his prolific tweeting, Andy joined the full squad for the start of the 2012/13 season during which he notched his first goal for the club against West Ham.
 He added another in the Vic Road match, and was a playing sub in both London Cup Finals played by WIFC.

 Andy’s Q and A

 What was the first WFC game you went to and what can you remember about it?

 Watford vs my childhood team Newcastle United on 20th November 1999.
 It was an early birthday present from my parents, as Alan Shearer was my hero when I was growing up, so they took me along to see him play.
 I remember sitting in The Rookery wearing my Newcastle shirt and celebrating when The Toon scored.
 It was 1-1 at full time, but unfortunately Shearer didn’t score.

 Finest ever WFC memory